 Number One: Know Thy Enemy

-This applies to cyber security as well.
+Knowing the type of attacker out there, that is the enemy gives you the opportunity to work out what you’re protecting against.
 If you can get into the mind of a hacker, you are likely to understand what methods they will use to try and infiltrate your system.

 Number Two: Identifies Weaknesses